-If you don’t know about ATV tire sizes or don’t know the general details I recommend watching this video…
+If you don’t know about tire sizes or don’t know the general details, I recommend watching this video…

-If you’re going to be riding in fresh or deep snow an ATV track system is the best solution for you.
+If you’re going to be riding in fresh or deep snow, a track system is the best solution for you.

-Tracks are wide and have the correct grip which makes them the best “tire” for an ATV.
+Tracks are wide and have the correct grip, which makes them the best “tire”.
 It’s not a tire in the traditional sense, but it is the very best thing you can do for snow riding.